 Funding expansion of the GWB North Path would yield discrete and robust paths for all classes of users—pedestrians, runners and cyclists.
 It would also preserve spectacular views that have long been part of the region’s heritage.

-The result would be a magnificent new linear park, easily accessible to the 260,000 residents of Inwood-Washington Heights.
-It would be comparable to the highly popular Walkway Over the Hudson and the Mario M. Cuomo Bridge
+The result would be a magnificent new linear park—comparable to Walkway Over the Hudson and the Mario M. Cuomo Bridge—easily accessible to the 260,000 residents of Inwood-Washington Heights.

-With 1.4 million residents, the Bronx contains many neighborhoods that are “transportation deserts”—poorly served by mass transit and lacking in bike and pedestrian improvements long enjoyed by other boroughs.
-Many sections also lack parks and recreational space.
+With 1.4 million residents, the Bronx has many neighborhoods that are “transportation deserts”—poorly served by mass transit and lacking in bike and pedestrian improvements long enjoyed by other boroughs.
+Many also lack parks and recreational space.

 New York City Cyclists

-NYC is home to 800,000 cyclists3 who lack dedicated recreational facilities free of pedestrians and runners.
-Crowding has markedly worsened with the need to socially distance during the pandemic.
+NYC is home to 800,000 cyclists.3 All lack dedicated recreational facilities free of pedestrians and runners.
+Crowding has markedly worsened in 2020 with the need to socially distance during the pandemic.
 For NYC cyclists, the GWB represents sole access to bikeable roads and green space.

-Modernizing the GWB bikeway is an extremely cost-effective public health intervention, based on models developed by World Health Organization and the Columbia School for Public Health.4 5
+Upgrading the GWB bikeway comprises an extremely cost-effective public health intervention for cyclists citywide/ This is based on models developed by World Health Organization and the Columbia School for Public Health.4 5

-In support of the project, 14 NYC Council Members have co-sponsored a resolution calling on the Port Authority to widen the GWB sidewalks.6
+Fourteen NYC Council Members are co-sponsoring a resolution calling on the Port Authority to widen the GWB sidewalks.6

 Cyclists with Disabilities